EricNavar/CryptoPriceTracker/README.md

 1. `git clone https://github.com/mattfrances/CryptoPriceTracker.git`
 2. `cd CryptoPriceTracker`
 3. `yarn`
+- If it asks you to install expo-cli, type `y`.
-4. `expo start`
+4. `yarn start`
+5. Download the expo app on your phone from the Apple App Store or Google Play Store.
-5. Scan the QR code on screen to run it on your device, or write `i` or `a` in your expo terminal to open it in either iOS or Android
+6. Scan the QR code on screen to run it on your device, or write `i` or `a` in your expo terminal to open it in either iOS or Android